khayreddinebiada/Analytics-ADS/README.md

 # Analytics-ADS
- This plugins will help for better integrate analytics and ADS for mobile games
+ This plugins is help for make better integration analytics and ADS on mobile games.